aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-image-with-options/_index.md

 ## Prerequisites

 1. Java Development Kit (JDK) installed on your machine.
 2. Aspose.Note for Java JAR files.
-Download the library from [here](https://releases.aspose.com/note/java/) and add it to your project's classpath.
+Download the library from [download the Aspose.Note for Java library](https://releases.aspose.com/note/java/) and add it to your project's classpath.

 ## Import Packages